 Early Intervention Support and Services

-- Case Management: Your Early Intervention family support officer will work with you for up to 12 months and offer guidance and support when required, such as making relevant referrals, attending and coordinating appointments.
+- Case Management: Your family support worker will work with you for up to 12 months and offer guidance and support when required, such as making relevant referrals, attending and coordinating appointments.

-- Home visits: Your Early Intervention family support officer will regularly visit you at home to support you with a range of services including parenting strategies, advice and guidance.
+- Home visits: Your family support worker will regularly visit you at home to support you with a range of services including parenting strategies, advice and guidance.

 - Support with accessing childcare.